pjay/plush/README.md

 ## TODO

 Lots:
-* APIs for sending notifications.
 * Analytics.
 * Connecting to the APNS feedback service.
 * Pool of GCM workers.
 * Better home page with a quick overview of all apps.
 * Implement the Akka supervision strategies.
-* Use Akka IO (or another non-blocking library) for sending iOS notifications, in order to drop the java-apns dependency.
+* Use Akka IO (or another non-blocking library like spray-io) for sending iOS notifications, in order to drop the java-apns dependency.
 * Factor out and clean up the Redis related code.
 * Layout improvements in the Web admin interface.
 * Device alias and tags to ease building a recipients list.
 Send notifications by device(e) and/or alias(es) and/or tag(s).